TestRunnerSRL/bizhawk-co-op/dedicated-server/README.md

 forwarding, the `--upnpport` option may fail.
 In that case, port forwarding must be set up manually.

+Depending on your router, it may not be possible to use the room name to connect to a server running on your local network.
+If you run into issues, try connecting using the server's local IP address and port, which are printed when the dedicated server starts.

 See `--help` for additional usage options.

 ## Games Other Than OoT